shoeliechin/illuminate-media-organizer/README.md

 #### Options

-*   `--copy`: Use this flag to copy the files instead of moving them.
+*   `--copy`: Copy files instead of moving them.
 This is safer if you want to keep the original files untouched.
-*   `--dry-run`: Use this flag to simulate the sorting process.
-The script will print what it would do, but no files will be moved or copied.
+*   `--dry-run`: Simulate the sorting process.
+The script will show what it would do, but no files will be moved or copied. **Recommended for first run!**
+*   `--fallback-to-file-time {created,modified}`: Use file creation or modification time when EXIF data is not available.
+Options are `created` or `modified`.

 ### Examples